SCEDC/ground-motion-packet/docs/specification/event.md

 above elements are required.

 > NOTE: "depth" in the events geometry coordinates array conforms with the
 > GeoJSON standard (meters above WGS datum).
-This id different from
+This is different from
 > seismic metadata convention, which is kilometers positive downward.

 The following example illustrates the "event" dictionary: